spotify/spydra/README.md

 #### Credentials
 `Spydra` is designed to ease the usage of Google Compute Platform credentials by utilizing [service accounts](https://cloud.google.com/compute/docs/access/service-accounts).
-The same credential that is being used locally by `Spydra` to manage the cluster and submit jobs is by default being forwarded to the Hadoop cluster on Dataproc.
-By this means, access rights to resources need only to be provided to a single set of credentials.
+The same credential that is being used locally by `Spydra` to manage the cluster and submit jobs is by default forwarded to the Hadoop cluster when calling Dataproc.
+This means that access rights to resources need only be provided with a single set of credentials.

-#### Storing of execution data and logs
+#### Storing execution data and logs
-As to make job execution data available after a ephemeral cluster was shut down and to provide similar functionality to the Hadoop MapReduce History Server, `Spydra` stores execution data and logs on Google Cloud Storage, grouping it by a user-defined client id.
+To make job execution data available after an ephemeral cluster was shut down, and to provide similar functionality to the Hadoop MapReduce History Server, `Spydra` stores execution data and logs on Google Cloud Storage, grouping it by a user-defined client id.
 Typically client id is unique per job.
 The execution data and logs are then made available via `Spydra` commands.
 These allow spinning up a local MapReduce History Server to access execution data and logs